The-Obstacle-Is-The-Way/CRAVE-HF-WAVE-BACKEND/README.md

 2️⃣ **Create** a feature branch (`git checkout -b feature/your-feature`)
 3️⃣ **Commit** your changes (`git commit -m "Added feature X"`)
 4️⃣ **Push** & open a pull request

 ---

-🌍 Why This Changes Everything

-💥 Static AI is dead.
-💥 Self-learning, self-optimizing AI is the future.
-💥 CRAVE-WAVE is that future.

-💡 We don’t ask if something is possible.
-We build until it is.

-⚡ AI that doesn’t just process cravings—it evolves in real time.
-⚡ Welcome to the first self-optimizing craving intelligence system.
-⚡ Welcome to CRAVE-WAVE.

-🔥 Get Involved & Contribute
-This is a revolution in craving intelligence.

-📜 GitHub: Crave-Trinity Backend
-📢 Twitter: Coming Soon.
-🎙 YC Demo Day: Stay tuned.

----